-An excellent selection of sites in the Yukon showing significant slides and regression of permafrost in mineral soils was made available on Google Earth by "kingpointnorth" (Google Earth BBS link).
-Although the sites are not described or documented, they provide an a good start for further study.
+An excellent selection of sites in the Yukon showing significant slides and regression of permafrost in mineral soils was made available on Google Earth by "kingpointnorth" (Google Earth BBS link no longer available, but this link is to my record of his locations) in 2005.
+Some of the sites he found have a high resolution satellite image coverage.
+An example is the Caribou River Thaw SlideRiver which I describe below in more detail.

 In the context of climate warming, it is interesting to look at some of these sites over a period of 50 years or more.
 Aerial photography has been taken in the North since the mid 1920's.
 From the 1950's on aerial photography becomes a more dependable source of information for comparison.
 (See the National Air Photo Library on-line site).